Itay-gradenwits/BIU-CTF-DirtyCow/SquirrelsDB3.0/README.md

 let's press the link ,and we get a page that looks similar to the previous challenge.
-If we input ```123456789```, we can see that we don't get info about the user - we just get an indication if the user is in the databse.
+If we input ```123456789```, we can see that we don't get info about the user - we just get an indication if the user is in the database

 ![Screenshot](1.png)